V-Sense/LFBM5D/README.md

 - `./LFBM5Ddenoising ./testing/sourceLF SAI _ 3 3 1 1 1 1 row 25 2.7 ./testing/noisyLF ./testing/basicLF ./testing/denoisedLF ./testing/diffLF 8 18 6 16 4 id sadct haar 0 16 18 6 8 4 dct sadct haar 0 opp 0 ./testing/outputMeasuresLFBM5D.txt`
 - `./LFBM3Ddenoising ./testing/sourceLF SAI _ 3 3 1 1 1 1 row 25 2.7 ./testing/noisyLF ./testing/basicLF ./testing/denoisedLF ./testing/diffLF 16 16 8 3 bior 0 32 16 8 3 dct 0 opp 8 ./testing/outputMeasuresLFBM3D.txt`

+For Windows users, we recommend using the Developer Command Prompt for Visual Studio to run these commands, and replace ./LFBMxDdenoising by LFBMxDdenoising.exe.
+Make sure that libfftw3f-3.dll is in the same folder as your executable.

 ## Command line examples

 The following command line examples were used to generate results in [1].
 See the next section for a detailed description of command line parameters.